 The construction of bunk beds and lofts must be inspected by Maintenance and Facilities, (662) 325-2190, as soon as you have checked in at your residence hall.
 MSU officials will inspect and approve or reject the completed project.
 Cinder blocks or any other non-approved device used to elevate or bunk beds are prohibited.
 Lofts are permitted in residence halls as long as they comply with the following: no furniture provided may be removed from the room, nothing can be bolted to the walls, and there MUST be at least 18 inches from the ceiling to the bed.
 Schematics can be tentatively approved through email to firstname.lastname@example.org, but will still be inspected upon completion to ensure their approval and the student’s safety.

-Contact HRL (Herbert Hall 118 or 662-325-3555) to review room change possibilities or wait list options before moving to campus.
+Contact HRL (Dogwood Hall Housing Office or 662-325-3555) to review room change possibilities or wait list options before moving to campus.
 After moving in, you may check with your RD for changes within your building.
 Hall changes may be requested by completing a 'Room-Roommate Reassignment Request' form at the front desk of any residence hall.

 All moves must be coordinated through Residence Directors and/or the Department of Housing and Residence Life.
 A student who makes an unauthorized move must pay a $50 penalty and move back to the proper assignment.

 Students should use multiple outlet adapters with surge protectors to connect more than one appliance; however, any student found to be overloading the circuit will be required to reduce usage.
-Extension cords should not be placed under carpets or wrapped around pipes in rooms.
+Extension cords are not allowed in the residence halls.